 Cronus ate his children so they wouldn’t usurp his power, which is exactly what his son Zeus did.
 Zeus himself had strained relations with several of his offspring, in part due to his many illicit relationships, none of which sat well with his wife, Hera.
-In Hinduism, the elephant headed God Ganesha was decapitated by his (adopted) father Shiva, in no small part because he was keeping Shiva from defiling his mother.
+In Hinduism, the elephant headed God Ganesha was decapitated by his (adopted) Father Shiva, in no small part because he was keeping Shiva from defiling his mother.

-The complicated relations between fathers and sons runs through the Abrahamic traditions as well: from Yahweh’s decision to exile his children from Paradise, to Jesus’ plaintive exhortation, “Father, why have You forsaken Me?”, there is clearly a sense of tension between generations.
+The complicated relations between fathers and sons runs through the Abrahamic traditions as well: from Yahweh’s decision to exile his children from Paradise to Jesus’ plaintive exhortation, “Father, why have You forsaken Me?”, there is clearly a sense of tension between generations.
 That brings us to David.

 The second king of a Unified Israel, David is remembered as both a just leader as well as a poet – the Psalms are ascribed to him.
 David had multiple wives, and many children – the most famous of whom was Solomon, born of Bathsheba.
-However, it through his often overlooked wife Maachah that the story of Absalom, Solomon’s half brother, unfolds.
+However, it through his often-overlooked wife Maachah that the story of Absalom, Solomon’s half-brother, unfolds.

 Maachah bore David two children: a boy, Absalom, and a girl, Tamar.
 Absalom was born in Hebron, before his father moved the capital to Jerusalem.
 He was by all measures beautiful, and like his father, was known for being just and kind.
-He had three sons, all of who died early (2 Samuel 18:18), and two daughters, one named for his mother, the other for his sister (2 Chronicles 11:20), Tamar.
+He had three sons, all of whom died early (2 Samuel 18:18), and two daughters, one named for his mother, the other for his sister (2 Chronicles 11:20), Tamar.

 Tamar is a key figure in Absalom’s story, as is another of David’s children, Amnon.

-Amnon was David’s oldest male son, and was therefore heir apparent.
+Amnon was David’s oldest male son and was therefore heir apparent.
 However, he would not live to see the throne.
-His sexual appetites would be his undoing, especially given the object of his affections: his half sister, Tamar.
+His sexual appetites would be his undoing, especially given the object of his affections: his half-sister, Tamar.

 Pretending to be sick, he lured Tamar into his quarters on the ruse that he wanted her to cook for him.
 Once she was inside, he proceeded to rape her.
 Then, adding insult to injury, he banished her from the kingdom.